kratenko/lovem/journal/2022-07/07-what-is-a-virtual-machine-anyway.md

 Because of this, the instructions for a stack machine are typically encoded in a single byte.
 This byte holds a number we will call *opcode* (short for operation code), that simply identifies the operation to execute.
-If your operation does need additional arguments, you write them to the bytes following your opcode byte, so that the operation can read them from your program.
+If your operation does need additional arguments, you write them to the bytes following your opcode byte (the *oparg*), so that the operation can read them from your program.
 This structure of single bytes encoding our program is why we call this representation *bytecode*.

 The concept of a stack machine is easy to implement in software, but it is not so easy to do so in hardware.
 That is why your typical computer is a register machine.
+There are, however, a lot of historical examples of important physical stack machines.

-The most famous example of a stack machine is the *Java VM*.
+The most famous example of a virtual stack machine is the *Java VM*.
 Java source code is compiled to bytecode that is executed inside a virtual machine, the JVM.
 This vm is so common, that many newer programming languages compile to Java bytecode.
-It makes it possible to run programs written in that languages on any system that has a JVM; and that includes just about every major and man minor computer systems.
+It makes it possible to run programs written in that languages on any system that has a JVM; and that includes just about every major and many minor computer systems.
 A second example for a stack machine is the Python VM.